daniel-a-melo/pristine-angular/README.md

 ### Main improvements to be done

+- Update to Webpack 4
+    ExtractTextPlugin is deprecated.
+See https://github.com/webpack-contrib/mini-css-extract-plugin
+    ModuleConcatenationPlugin is deprecated
+    CommonChunksPlugin is deprecated
 - ModuleConcatenationPlugin and Dlls together cause issues.
 Some modules that were supposed to be delegated ends up not being.
   RxJS 5.5's new lettable operators require ModuleConcatenationPlugins.
 - Remove ExtractTextPlugin for non-prod configurations (perfomance reasons)